 - In a large bowl, whisk the eggs, sugar and salt until blended.
 In a large saucepan, heat milk to simmering.
 Gradually whisk into egg mixture.
 Stir in extracts.
 Pour into ten 8-oz. custard cups.
 Sprinkle with nutmeg.

-- Place cups in two 13-in. x 9-in. baking pans.
+- Place cups in two 13x9-in. baking pans.
 Add 1 in. of hot water to the pans.
-Bake, uncovered, at 350° for 45-50 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 45-50 minutes or until a knife inserted in the center comes out clean.